Haej990/MAFIA-GAME/README.md

 ## Features and Implementations:
 1. Randomly choosen criminal, randomly placing the evidence. => Generation of random game sets or events and Data structures for storing game status.
 2. Stoylines of the randomly choosen criminals => Generation of random game sets or events and Data structures for storing game status.
-3. Creating new variables, when evidences are picked up (inventories) => Dynamic memory managemnet.
+3. Creating new variables, when evidences are picked up (inventories) => Dynamic memory management.
 4. Save and exit and loading back => Data structures for storing game status and File input/output.
 5. Program codes in multiple files =>
    - Saving and exit, making different files and deleting pervious file.